 baking soda - both baking powder and baking soda are used as leavening in baking, but baking soda is the preferred leavener in quick-breads.
 This recipe uses baking soda because the persimmon contains enough acid to react with the baking soda that you don't need baking powder to increase the rise.

-It is easy to freeze persimmon pulp so you can enjoy baking with it all year round.
-Simply peel very ripe persimmons, pulse or puree them in a food processor, and freeze them in an ice cube tray (link opens in new tab).
+It is easy to freezing persimmon pulp so you can enjoy baking with it all year round.
+Simply peel very ripe persimmons, pulse or puree them in a food processor, and freeze them in an ice cube tray.

 Preheat the oven to 350F.
 Line a muffin tin with cupcake liners or grease them with butter.
 This recipe will make 16 muffins.

-In a large bowl or in your stand mixer, cream the ½ cup of butter and ¾ cup sugar.
+In a large bowl or in your stand mixer, cream the 1/2 cup of butter and 3/4 cup sugar.
+In a medium bowl sift the dry ingredients.
+Flour, salt, baking soda, cinnamon, nutmeg, and cloves.

 Cool on a wire rack and enjoy!